projectcontour/contour/site/content/guides/grpc.md

 This is a convenience addition to make usage of gRPC web application client libraries and the like easier.

 Note that you still must provide configuration of the upstream protocol to have gRPC-Web requests converted to gRPC to the upstream app.
-If your upstream application does not infact support gRPC, you may get a protocol error.
+If your upstream application does not in fact support gRPC, you may get a protocol error.
 In that case, please see [this issue](https://github.com/projectcontour/contour/issues/4290).

 For example, with the example deployment and routing configuration provided above, an example HTTP/1.1 request and response via `curl` looks like: